Tuning your data flow

 The first bottleneck in NiFi is usually the I/O operations on disks, and it is highly recommended that you have one or many dedicated disks for each one of the NiFi repositories.
 For example, processing millions of events per second on a 6-node NiFi cluster is relatively easy with the right hardware configuration and without fine tuning.

-See the Sizing your Flow Management cluster and Processing one billion events per second for more information.
+See Cloudera's Sizing reccomendations and the Processing one billion events per second blog post for more information.